 If the proposal is for travel to a conference or workshop, the proposal should include the URL for the conference website, for use by the committee in verifying details of the proposal.

-A proposal must be submitted to Victoria Danker, by email to [email protected] or by hardcopy to S400 Wyman Park Building.
+A proposal must be submitted to Susan Setzer, by email to [email protected] or by hardcopy to S400 Wyman Park Building.
 Do not submit proposals or send copies of a proposal to Duncan Committee members or anyone else who is not to be funded by the proposal.
 If submitted by email, the proposal should consist of a single document as an attached Word or pdf file.
 Otherwise, the processing of the proposal may be delayed.

 Every student that is funded by the Duncan Fund to travel to a conference is required to present a student seminar before the conference.
 The proposal for such travel must be submitted at least 6 weeks before the start of the travel, to allow time for the scheduling and presentation of the seminar.